 A few glitches in the display will mar your experience.
 For example, there’s a part where players are chased by an angry lemur and you’re probably going to die a lot because the way that the camera pans makes it impossible to see your pursuer.
 In some cases, the scenery elements will even block your view of Alto while you move.

 The coin reward system is rather slow however in-app purchases are available.

 Alto’s Odyssey is a sequel which stays true to the elements that made the original so much fun.
 You might even consider it to just be the same game with a prettier graphics and a few new features but sometimes that is all that’s needed from a sequel.
 Other games have tried to make their sequels ‘bigger and better’, and ended up losing that spark that made them great.

-From a mechanical and graphical standpoint, Alto’s Odyssey for PC manages to enhance the original experience without compromising what made it fun.
+From a mechanical and graphical standpoint, Alto’s Odyssey manages to enhance the original experience without compromising what made it fun.
 Snowman, the developers, took a big risk with that and it paid off brilliantly